xsunny-xie/oulad-last-minute-learning/README.md

 The proposed last-minute engagement measure is:

-`cramming_ratio = clicks in final 7 days / clicks in final 28 days`
+`learning_ratio = clicks in final 7 days / clicks in final 28 days`

 ## Data